JosePeeterson/DeepAR_demand_prediction/README.md

 •	Prediction is made on the test set using ‘deepar.predict()’
 •	Prediction is made one time step at a time as this gives the greatest accuracy.
 The MAE and RMSE for the entire test set is calculated.
 The plot of ground-truth versus DeepAR predictions are also created.

-# Results of DeepAR and comparison Historic Average (HA) Model
+# Results of DeepAR and comparison with Historic Average (HA) Model

 ### Region-wise results